cirosantilli/algorithm-cheat/quicksort.md

 # Quicksort

-$n^2$ time worst case.
-Extremely rare for random inputs, but happens exactly on the potentially common cases of sorted / reverse sorted inputs!
+$O(n^2)$ time worst case for an already sorted input input.
+Extremely rare for random inputs, but potentially common case in certain applications.

-Average time: $log(n)$ time.
+Average time: $O(log(n))$ time.

+Best time: TODO

 Space: $O(1)$ (in place).

 Even if it is quadratic worst time, it is still quite used in practice because of $log(n)$ average and low memory usage, and because it has good cache reutilization.

 ## Visualization